Spring on Zarechnaya Street

+Takes the 45th position in the list of the 100 best films in the history of Ukrainian cinema.

 Plot

 The film takes place in the 1950s in a small working village, where the graduate of a pedagogical institute Tatyana Levchenko (Nina Ivanova) arrives.
 In the city department of education she receives a referral to an evening school.
 She is to teach the Russian language and literature at the school for the working youth.

-Nikolay Krushenkov (Gennadi Yukhtin), an old friend of Tatyana and an engineer of a metallurgical plant, helps Tanya rent a room and get acquainted with future students.
+Nikolay Krushenkov (Gennadi Yukhtin), an old friend of Tatyana and an engineer of a metallurgical plant, helps her rent a room and get acquainted with future students.
 At school Tatyana Sergeyevna becomes a form teacher of the eighth grade, in which Alexander Savchenko (Nikolai Rybnikov), a smelter, udarnik, joker and the favorite of factory girls is enrolled.
 Sasha immediately falls in love with the new teacher and in order to attract her attention he persists in talking and flirting with her even during the lessons.

 However, Tatyana ignores his signs of attention.
 Sasha, accustomed to easy victories, is surprised by the girl's behavior, and his interest soon turns into resentment.
 Feeling hurt, Savchenko decides that the educated and intelligent Tatyana is contemptuous of him, a simple boy, a worker-steelmaker who has only completed seven grades, and that she considers him unworthy of her attention.
 In addition, he mistakes Tatyana's friendship with Krushenkov for a romantic relationship.
 Resentful and jealous, Alexander drops out of school and tries to forget Tatyana, but soon realizes that he really loves her.